cchdo/joa.ucsd.edu/index.md

           The Java OceanSuite includes
             <ul>
                 <li>Downloads, documentation and support files for the Java OceanAtlas (JOA) application for Windows and MacOS,</li>
-                <li>an extensive collection of groomed World Ocean vertical profile water sample and CTD data in ASCII WHP-Exchange and JOA binary formats, and</li>
+                <li>an extensive collection of groomed World Ocean vertical profile water sample and CTD data in ASCII WHP-Exchange and JOA binary formats,</li>
-                <li>a virtual research cruise to the far southeast Indian Ocean aboard SIO's R/V Roger Revelle.</li>
+                <li>a virtual research cruise to the far southeast Indian Ocean aboard SIO's R/V Roger Revelle, and</li>
+                <li>suggestions and support for data analysis and exploration projects.</li>
             </ul>
         </p>
       </div>